10.1.2. General aspects

 The study of vaccine effectiveness against diseases where immunity wanes over time requires consideration of both the within-host dynamics of the pathogen and immune system as well as the associated population-level transmission dynamics.
 Implications of vaccination and waning immunity (Proc Biol Sci 2009; 276(1664):2071-80) seeks to combine immunological and epidemiological models for measles infection to examine the interplay between disease incidence, waning immunity and boosting.

-Studies of vaccine effectiveness rely on accurate identification of vaccination and cases of vaccine-preventable diseases but in practice diagnostic tests, clinical case definitions and vaccination records often present inaccuracies.
+Like vaccine safety studies, studies of vaccine effectiveness rely on accurate identification of vaccination and cases of vaccine-preventable diseases but in practice diagnostic tests, clinical case definitions and vaccination records often present inaccuracies.
+For outcomes with a complex natural history, and particularly when using secondary data collection (where case finding may be difficult), such as neurological or potential immune mediated diseases, validation studies based on case validation may be needed in a first step.
 Bias due to differential and non-differential disease- and exposure misclassification in studies of vaccine effectiveness (PLoS One 2018;15;13(6):e0199180) explores through simulations the impact of non-differential and differential disease- and exposure-misclassification when estimating vaccine effectiveness using cohort, case-control, test-negative case-control and case-cohort designs.

 Misclassification can lead to significant bias and its impact strongly depends on the vaccination scenarios.
-A web application is publicly available to assess the potential (joint) impact of possibly differential disease- and exposure misclassification.
+A web application designed in the ADVANCE project is publicly available to assess the potential (joint) impact of possibly differential disease- and exposure misclassification.

 Pharmacogenetics is defined as the study of genetic variation as a determinant of drug response.
 It can complement information on clinical factors and disease sub-phenotypes to optimise the prediction of treatment response and reduce the risk of adverse reactions.